Billieo/FinTech-Case-Study/README.md

 ![alttext](image/advantages.png)

-* The market size of the set of ripple's customers ranges mid banks to top major banks and financial institution like Bank of America with 2020 4th quarter at  $21.307 billion in revenue.
+* The market size of the set of ripple's customers ranges from mid banks to top major banks and financial institution like Bank of America with 2020 4th quarter at $21.307 billion in revenue.
 [Ripple's customer](https://www.publish0x.com/xrp-community/full-list-of-ripple-customers-20192020-update-xmjwkg)

 * Ripple uses a blockchain technology along with "6 other tools that are intergrated with it and they are python,Go, C++, Rust, Blockchain and wagyu".
 [Technology Informaton](https://stackshare.io/ripple)